dwulff/huggingface_group/README.md

 4. April 26 - Chapter 3 - Kamil
 5. June 7 - Chapter 3 - Kamil does live coding
 6. June 28 - Chapter 3 - Kamil does live coding again
+7. July 5 - movie watching with lunch; we start at 1200 in the meeting room